AdobeDocs/experience-manager-forms-cloud-service.en/help/forms-groups-privileges-tasks.md

  </tbody>
 </table>

-1. The user with forms-user group privileges cannot write scripts for adaptive forms.
+1. The user with forms-users group privileges cannot write scripts for adaptive forms.
 1. The user with template-authors group privileges cannot write scripts for templates.